-Octavia is a lead vocalist, harmonica playing rhythm guitarist, composer, performer and is endorsed by Suzuki Music USA and Godin Guitars.
+Octavia ~ lead vocals, harmonica, rhythm guitarist, composer, performer endorsed by Suzuki Music USA and Godin Guitars.

 Octavia’s two Great Aunts sang for the Czar and Czarina of Russia.
 Cousin Mark Mostovoy was conductor and founder of Philadelphia’s Concerto Soloists and cousins Stephanie Greenberg and Laurie Sonsino are professional classical musicians.
 Octavia’s mother Sylvia B. Mostovoy Zison was a concert pianist at the age of twelve.
-Sylvia sang and performed classical and cultural music from Eastern Europe at weddings and events on piano and accordion.
-Octavia’s Father William Zison had a beautiful rich tennor voice and her Grandfather Benjamin Mostovoy played the concertina at family gatherings.
+Sylvia performed classical and cultural music on piano and accordion.
+Octavia’s Father William Zison had a beautiful rich tenor voice and her Grandfather Benjamin Mostovoy played the concertina at family gatherings.

-Octavia’s early exposure to artists such as Frank Sinatra, Ella Fitzgerald, Aretha Franklin, and the Motown family often influence what Octavia brings to her outstanding stage show, albums and videos.
+Octavia’s early exposure to artists such as Frank Sinatra, Ella Fitzgerald, Aretha Franklin and the Motown family often influence what Octavia brings to her tight stage shows albums and videos.

-At the 2015 NAMM show in California, Octavia had the honor to play diatonic harmonicas with Stevie Wonder at the Suzuki booth.
+At the NAMM show in California, Octavia had the honor to play diatonic harmonica with Stevie Wonder while at the Suzuki booth.
 During an Etta James concert at the Keystone in Berkeley, Etta heard a few notes from Octavia’s harmonica and handed Octavia the mic.
 Following the show Etta invited Octavia to join her tour.
-During the next several years, after touring with Etta, Octavia continued performing with a wide variety of bands across the United States and Europe.
-Some other notable artists Octavia performed with are The Allman Brothers Band, Freddy King, The Funky Meters, Gil Scott-Heron and The Iguanas.
+During the next several years Octavia continued performing with a variety of bands across the United States and Europe.
+Some other notable artists Octavia performed with are The Allman Brothers Band, Freddy King, The Funky Meters, and Gil Scott-Heron.

 Since the mid 80’s Octavia has fronted her own band.
 After forming Octavia and The Earthblood Blues Band in the early 90’s Octavia and her band opened for B.B.
-King, Taj Mahal, Mavis Staples, Dr. John, Delbert McClinton, Elvin Bishop, The Muddy Waters Blues Band, Shamika Copeland, and Jeffrey Gaines to name a few.
+King, Taj Mahal, Mavis Staples, Dr. John, Delbert McClinton, Elvin Bishop, The Muddy Waters Blues Band and Jeffrey Gaines to name a few.

-Venues Octavia performed at across the United States, Great Britain and Canada include The Kimmel Center in Philadelphia, House Of Blues in Atlantic City, The World Café Live in Philadelphia, B.B.
-King’s Club in NYC, Bimbo’s in San Francisco, Ebbits Field in Denver, The Cambridge Folk Festival in the U.K., Buddy Guy’s Legend’s and Kingston Mines, Chicago, Buscuit & Blues Seattle WA, Kings Palace, Silky O’Sullivan, W.C.
-Handy Park, and Blues City on Beale Street in Memphis, The Village Underground, Cafe Wha and Ashford and Simpson’s Sugar Bar in New York and Festival International Du Blues De Tremblant, in Montreal… just to name a few.
+Octavia’s most recent tours were in England, Paris, the Czech Republic, Naples, and Malaga, Spain.
+Octavia has performed across the United States, Great Britain and Canada.
+Some venues include The Kimmel Center, Philadelphia, House Of Blues Atlantic City, NJ, The World Café Live in Philadelphia, B.B.
+King’s Club in NYC, Bimbo’s in San Francisco, Ebbits Field in Denver, The Cambridge Folk Festival in the U.K., Buddy Guy’s Legend’s and Kingston Mines in Chicago, Buscuit & Blues Seattle WA, Kings Palace, Silky O’Sullivan, W.C.
+Handy Park, and Blues City on Beale Street in Memphis, The Village Underground, Cafe Wha, Ashford and Simpson’s Sugar Bar, New York and Festival International Du Blues De Tremblant, Montreal just to name a few.